-Туре Characteristics Conglomerate Profile Profile Multinational Corporations or publicly listed companies across multiple business sectors Significant capital pool budgeted for investment in new technologies (e.g:Corporate Venture Capital) Insights Extensive and meticulous due diligence with dedicated teams to assess and review candidates If proven viable, ticket sizes may be large enough to hold board positions or leadership roles within the start-up guide the entrepreneur If corporation has a venture arm, deals made per year may be substantial C-level of large Profile corporate Professional C-level executives from large corporations with substantial salaries or packages to participate in angel investing Insights Generally seeks a more hands-on role to impart their experiences and knowledge Capital bandwidth supports around 2 or 3 investments per year within the typical angel investment range Celebrities & Profile Influencers • Widely recognized individuals with social capital derived from their main endeavours, usually creative industries indencers Social media influencers with high level of follower base and engagement Insights Companies they invest in are usually aligned with personal interests or expertise Likely to be hobby investors with passive involvement Participate in the form of informal investments through their social circles or via a fund with professional management Unlikely to join an AIN to maintain personal privacy Diaspora Profile Emigrants who are highly exposed to foreign culture and opportunities through overseas education and upbringing Usually of a higher income and social standing back in home country Insights Have a good grasp of home country's investment landscape due to strong local ethnic and social networks May gravitate towards start-ups with similar business models to successes seen abroad • Tend to form a community with those of similar diaspora backgrounds and investing objectives via local alumni networks etc Foreigners in SEA Profile Ŭ Expatriates that are based in SEA or abroad with previous exposure to SEA Usually have ties to local stakeholders to administer and execute their investments Insights • Depending on familiarity with culture and sector as well as connections to local market, their risk elasticity and investment ticket sizes may vary over a wide range Entrepreneurs Profile or Former Track record of past failures and successes with entrepreneurial ventures Entrepreneurs Have valuable industry contacts, insights and knowledge to minimize potential pitfalls new start-ups may experience Insights Higher risk tolerance due to their familiarity with the industry · Commitment and involvement are likely to be high, with the ability and experience to juggle multiple deals and mentorship duties Celebrities & Profile Highly motivated digital nomads born in the technology age Influencers Notably high-flying young executives or generational heirs to family companies Insights Individuals who have more investment experience and strong network connections would lean towards investing through an institutional fund • Novice investors may prefer to adopt an "on-ramp" approach and participate through informal networks or join an AIN for structured guidance and support
+CONGLOMERATES

+- Multinational Corporations or publicly listed companies across multiple business sectors. - Significant capital pool budgeted for investment in new technologies (e.g. corporate VC).

+- Extensive and meticulous due diligence by dedicated teams to assess and review candidates. - If proven viable, ticket sizes may be large enough to hold board positions or leadership roles within the start-up to guide the entrepreneur. - If the corporation has a venture arm, substantial deals may be made each year.

+C-LEVEL EXECUTIVES OF LARGE CORPORATIONS

+Professional C-level executives from large corporations with substantial salaries or packages to participate in angel investing.

+- · Generally seek a more hands-on role to impart their experiences and knowledge. - Capital bandwidth supports around two or three investments per year within the typical angel investment range.

+CELEBRITIES & INFLUENCERS

+- Widely recognized individuals with capital derived from their main endeavours, usually in the creative industries. - Social media influencers with a large follower base and high levels of engagement.

+- Invest in companies aligned with personal interests or expertise. - · Likely to be hobby investors with passive involvement. - Invests informally through their social circles or via a professionally managed fund. - Unlikely to join an AIN due to personal privacy.

+Figure 8: Personas of Angel Investors in Southeast Asia (Part I)

+DIASPORA

+- Persons from SEA who have been highly exposed to foreign cultures and opportunities through overseas education and/or upbringing. - Usually hold a high socio-economic status in their home country.

+- Extensive and meticulous due diligence by dedicated teams to assess and review candidates. - If proven viable, ticket sizes may be large enough to hold board positions or leadership roles within the start-up to guide the entrepreneur. - If the corporation has a venture arm, substantial deals may be made each year.

+FOREIGN NATIONALS IN SEA

+- Foreign nationals who currently work (or previously worked) in SEA, or that have had exposure to the region through personal or professional ties. - Usually have local stakeholders administer and execute their investments.

+• Their risk elasticity and the investment ticket sizes may vary over a wide range depending on familiarity with culture and sector, as well as connections to the local market.

+ENTREPRENEURS OR FORMER ENTREPRENEURS

+- Track record of failures and successes with entrepreneurial ventures. - Have valuable industry contacts, insights and knowledge to help new start-ups navigate around potential pitfalls.

+- Higher risk tolerance due to their familiarity with the industry. - Commitment and involvement are likely to be high, with the ability and experience to juggle multiple deals and mentorship duties.

+NEW GEN AND MILLENNIALS

+- Highly motivated digital nomads born in the technology age. - Notably high-flying young executives or generational heirs to family companies

+• Novice investors may prefer to adopt an "on-ramp" approach and participate through informal networks or join an AIN for structured guidance and support.

+Figure 8: Personas of Angel Investors in Southeast Asia

+(Part II)

-5.2 Motivations of Angel Investors in Southeast Asia
+5.3 Motivations of Angel Investors in Southeast Asia